 • “Eat less red and processed meats, sugar-sweetened foods and drinks, and refined grains,” and less alcohol.

-There is little debate on this in the scientific community, but of course there is still resistance from some members of the food industry.
+There is little debate on this in the scientific community, but of course there is still resistance from many members of the food industry.